staviebrock/landmapmagic.com/README.md

 <br>

-  The easiest way to show land maps in your apps.
+  The easiest way to build land maps in your apps
 </div>

 A single npm package that makes it **extremely easy** for developers to display geospatial datasets (CLU, SSURGO, CDL, PLSS, etc.) in interactive maps.